idvorkin/idvorkin.github.io/_d/gpt2.md

 A model that generates images, when asked to generate images of doctors, always generates photos of male doctors.
 This bias can be very demoralizing for minorities.

-Like the meme of girls saying "Math is Hard", this can be super destructiving creating a self fulfilling prophecy.
+Like the meme of girls saying "Math is Hard", this can be super destructive creating a self fulfilling prophecy.

 ## Imaginary code